 To actually save money—and not blow that cash on just more stuff—you need to make a plan.
 Whether it’s in your head or written out concretely, know in advance what you plan to shop for, the price you prefer to pay, and the max price you’re willing to pay.

 This list will look different for everyone.
 For me, the price I prefer to pay usually involves a hefty discount, and my max price usually isn’t too much higher.
-My list also includes items I might need to replace soon, as well as products I use regularly and should stock up on.
+I also make note of products I use regularly and should stock up on, items I might need to replace soon, and stuff I’ve considered buying if deeply discounted.

 Research prices in advance

 Not all deals that crop up during Black Friday are good discounts.
-Many are mediocre, designed to lure you into spending because you think you’re getting a bargain.
+Many are mediocre and designed to lure you into parting with your money because you think you’re getting a bargain.

 Doing research on the products you want to buy can save you some serious cash, whether or not you make a spending plan.
 A few different sites can help provide the background knowledge you’ll need: